Olympics-Tokyo 2020 head says won't insist on spectators 'at all costs'

 Since the pandemic first struck, Japan has recorded more than 796,800 COVID-19 cases and over 14,770 deaths.

-Additional reporting by Linda Sieg; Writing by Linda Sieg; Editing by Himani Sarkar & Simon Cameron-Moore
+Additional reporting by Linda Sieg; Writing by Linda Sieg; Editing by Himani Sarkar, Simon Cameron-Moore and Giles Elgood

 Our Standards: The Thomson Reuters Trust Principles.